icfnext/harbor/harbor-ui/src/main/content/jcr_root/apps/harbor/components/content/subtitle/v1/subtitle/README.md

 Uses the `com.icfolson.aem.harbor.components.content.heading.Heading` Model interface.

+## HTL

+Does not override the HTL from Abstract Heading

-## Authorable Properties
+## Default Implementation

+`com.icfolson.aem.harbor.core.components.content.subtitle.v1.Subtitle`

+Assumes the following resource properties

-* `text`: The text to present in the Subtitle.
-Defaults to the Page's subtitle if available.
+* `text` - The text to present within the heading
-* `domId`: An identifier written to the subtitle's DOM element.
-Used for anchoring and identification.
-Defaults to a sanitized version of the subtitle text.
+* `size` - The heading element type to produce